 Location and Structures

-The heart is a muscular four chambered organ.
+The heart is a muscular, four-chambered organ.
 It is normally about the size of your fist.
-It sits just behind and to the left of the sternal bone in the pleural cavity called the mediastium.
-The two upper chambers of the heart are called the atrium and the two lower pumping chambers are called the ventricles.
+It sits just behind and to the left of the sternal bone (the chest bone) in the pleural cavity (the part of your body that holds the heart and lungs) called the mediastinum.
+The two upper chambers of the heart are called the atria and the two lower pumping chambers are called the ventricles.

 Blood Supply and Circulation

 There are five major blood vessels that communicate to and from the heart.
-The inferior vena cava and the superior vena cava collect blood from the venous circulation (commonly referred to as "blue" blood) and return it to the right side of the heart.
+The inferior vena cava and the superior vena cava collect blood from the venous circulation (commonly referred to as "blue" blood or blood that is oxygen-poor) and return it to the right side of the heart.
 The blood is emptied into the right atrium, through the tricuspid valve to the right ventricle, then to the lungs via the pulmonary artery.
-In the lungs, the blood collects oxygen (commonly referred to as "red" blood), releases carbon dioxide, and then is returned to the left atrium via four pulmonary veins.
+In the lungs, the blood collects oxygen (commonly referred to as "red" blood), releases carbon dioxide and then is returned to the left atrium via four pulmonary veins.
 From there, blood goes through the mitral valve to the left ventricle and is pumped under high pressure by the left ventricle out to the body via the aorta.